kauri-io/Content/EthersJs/accelerating-development-with-ethersjs.md

 You should be greeted with the words "initial application" in your browser.

-Ethersjs follows the general standard of installing packages for your application.
-Simply run
+Ethers.js follows the general standard of installing node packages for your application, run the below to install it

 ```
 npm install --save ethers
 ```

-Now everything is set up to work with Ethersjs on our simple application.
+Now everything is set up to work with Ethers.js on our application.

 ## Creating a Wallet

-We are first going to use Ethersjs to create a new wallet.
-Change to the following html:
+We first use Ethers.js to create a new wallet.
+Change `/src/app/wallet/wallet.component.html` to the following html:

-/src/app/wallet/wallet.component.html

 ```
 <div fxFlex="20"></div>